alexfurmenkov/pypi-clickhouse-analytics/README.md

 - 🐳 Docker + Poetry powered development
 - 🔄 Automatic ClickHouse initialization and table creation

+If you're curious about how I implemented this, check out [my series of posts](https://medium.com/@alexeyfurmenkov/building-fastapi-clickhouse-analytics-service-part-1-intro-afede148ef89) on Medium.

 ## 📦 How to run the app?
 ```
 git clone https://github.com/alexfurmenkov/pypi-clickhouse-analytics.git